All Episodes

 I'll finish with this, Sean.

-Too often in the day's time that we live, people want to celebrate the wrong people doing the wrong things.
+Too often, in the days' time that we live, people want to celebrate the wrong people doing the wrong things.

-We're going to celebrate people, true patriots and warriors who changed their institutions within this country for good because they had the courage to stand for the right thing, just like you did with this Russia collusion nonsense.
+And instead, my book, One Nation Always Under God, available right now at Amazon or where books are sold, we're going to celebrate people, true patriots and warriors who changed their institutions within this country for good because they had the courage to stand for the right thing, just like you did with this Russia collusion nonsense.

 We need more Americans standing in the gap when it counts the most.